jbcoe/polymorphic_value/draft.md

 ## Deep copies

-To allow correct copying of polymorphic objects, `polymorphic_value` uses the copy constructor of the derived-type pointee when copying a base type `polymorphic_value`.
-Similarly, to allow correct destruction of polymorphic component objects, `polymorphic_value` uses the destructor of the derived-type pointee in the destructor of a base type `polymorphic_value`.
+To allow correct copying of polymorphic objects, `polymorphic_value` uses the copy constructor of the owned derived-type object when copying a base type `polymorphic_value`.
+Similarly, to allow correct destruction of polymorphic component objects, `polymorphic_value` uses the destructor of the owned derived-type object in the destructor of a base type `polymorphic_value`.

 The requirements of deep-copying can be illustrated by some simple test code:
 ```